8 Best Campgrounds in Estes Park, CO

 But the campground is truly lovely, with campsites nestled into various foliage-covered nooks, allowing for ample privacy and a rustic feeling, all while not being more than two miles from town.
 Note: You'll find other campgrounds within the park, like Bobcat Campground and Granite Gulch.

 Hermit's Hollow Campground has 42 sites.
 While RVs are welcome, the campground does not offer any hookup, but it does provide drinking water and has vault toilets.
 What's wonderful about Hermit's Hollow is that the campground provides ample distance between campsites.
 It's totally possible to feel like you've got the place to yourself, even though chances are you will be far from the only ones there.

 The landscape is also quite appealing, with plenty of rocky outcrops, trees, and brush.
-It gives that outback experience without having to be in the backcountry, and the drive up the mountain towards the campground has lovely views along the way.
+It gives that outback experience without having to be in the backcountry, and the drive up the mountain toward the campground has lovely views along the way.

 Address: 17 Hermit Park Road, Estes Park, Colorado